metabase/metabase/docs/developers-guide/driver-changelog.md

 ## Metabase 0.49.0

-- The multimethod `metabase.driver/create-table!` can take an additional optional map with an optional key `primary-key` `metabase.driver/upload-type->database-type` must also be changed, so that if `:metabase.upload/auto-incrementing-int-pk` is provided as the `upload-type` argument, the function should return a type without the primary-key constraint included.
+- The multimethod `metabase.driver/create-table!` can take an additional optional map with an optional key `primary-key`.
+  `metabase.driver/upload-type->database-type` must also be changed, so that if `:metabase.upload/auto-incrementing-int-pk` is provided as the `upload-type` argument, the function should return a type without the primary-key constraint included.
 See PR [#22166](https://github.com/metabase/metabase/pull/37505/)